This is the multi-page printable view of this section. Click here to print.

 This variant is useful when:

-- the predefined metric-type evaluation is insufficient for determining workload usage.
+- The predefined metric-type evaluation is insufficient for determining workload usage.

-- custom scraping configurations are used where the
+- Custom scraping configurations are used where the

 joblabel in the collected time series data does not match the name of the Kubernetes Service created for the workload.